scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 In this hypothetical cohort of students we make the following assumptions:

 *  Performance at university is evaluated by a student's grades (:math:`Gr`) and this depends on the quality of education (:math:`E`) the student received before university (which depends on the high school they attended).
-*  A student’s high-school is assumed to be impacted by their race, but gender is assumed not to have an effect on the high school they attended.
+*  A student’s high school is assumed to be impacted by their race, but gender is assumed not to have an effect on the high school they attended.

 We want to know whether the predictor is incentivised to behave in a discriminatory manner with respect to the students’ gender and race.
 A CID for this example is defined below.